The Rock Has Some High Praise For Samoa Joe

 As of right now, there are no plans to put Joe in the Universal Championship match at WrestleMania, as Bill Goldberg and Brock Lesnar will likely be the title match at this year’s show.
 But, could we see Joe wrestle for the title at an event like SummerSlam?
 It’s possible, but it depends on whether or not he’ll still be a heel at that point.

 It does look like Brock Lesnar will defeat Bill Goldberg on April 2, which will mean that he’ll probably be the Universal Champion until SummerSlam.
-So, it’s possible that we’ll get the long-awaited Samoa Joe vs. Brock Lesnar match at this year’s SummerSlam show in August.
+So, it’s possible that we’ll get the long awaited Samoa Joe vs. Brock Lesnar match at this year’s SummerSlam show in August.
 However, don’t be surprised if he doesn’t get the shot, and we actually end up seeing Roman Reigns get another crack at Lesnar at the show.

 [Featured Image by The Rock/Instagram]